 5.Interworking for Multiparty RTT between RTP and IMS Data Channel Solution

 If both RTP and IMS data channel solutions for Multiparty RTT are deployed, the interworking between them is needed.
-According to clause 6 of RFC8865[4], the list below provides some guidance and considerations to take into account when designing a gateway for interworking between IMS data channel and RTP-based transport:
+The list below (refer to RFC8865[4]) provides some guidance and considerations to take into account when designing a gateway for interworking between IMS data channel and RTP-based transport for RTT:

 - For each data channel, there is an RTP stream for real-time text.
 Redundancy is by default declared and used on the RTP stream.
 There is no redundancy on the data channel, but the reliable property is set on it.